Welcome to my blog on design, culture and housing in Toronto, Ontario, Canada.

 Here’s some further reading for you!

-Are you looking for a property with income potential?
+Are you looking for a revenue property or one with income potential?
 Decades of experience in the Toronto real estate market allow me to scrutinize and examine potential opportunities to help guide you to the right match.
-Sometimes that means having the patience and knowledge to walk away, keeping on eye on meeting your overall goals.
-We’re here to help!
+I and the Urbaneer Team are methodical and analytical and always serve your best interests.